Join Anna Maria’s

 20 dry no-boil cannelloni (manicotti)

-3 oz (90 gr) parmigiano reggiano cheese, freshly grated
+3 oz (90 g) parmigiano reggiano cheese, freshly grated

-In a frying pan put the butter and olive oil, on medium heat.
-When the butter starts foaming add the ground meat, salt and pepper.
+Put the butter and olive oil in a frying pan on medium heat.
+When the butter starts foaming, add the ground meat, salt, and pepper.
 Cook, stirring and breaking the meat in small particles, until browned.

 Place the meat in a food processor and run the blade until the meat is very fine.